-Linear regression is a statistical technique to estimate the mathematical relationship between a dependent variable (usually denoted as Y) and an independent variable (usually denoted as X).
+Linear regression is a statistical technique used to estimate the mathematical relationship between a dependent variable (usually denoted as Y) and an independent variable (usually denoted as X).
 In other words, predict the change in the dependent variable according to the change in the independent variable.

-- Independent variable or Predictor variable – The variable used to explain the dependent variable
+- Independent variable or Predictor variable – The variable used to explain the dependent variable.

 When to Use Linear Regression

-For example compare the crop yield rate against the rain fall rate in a season.
+For example, compare the crop yield rate against the rainfall rate in a season.

 Notes about Linear Regression

-The mathematical equation of the line is y=a+bx+ε
+The mathematical equation of the line is y=a+bx+ε.

 - b – Slope of the line

-- a – y intercept when x=0
+- a – y-intercept when x=0

 - Random error (ε-Epsilon) – The difference between an observed value of y and the mean value of y for a given value of x.